touseefh/Hierarchical-Agents-and-Multimodal-Output/Lesson 6_ Hierarchical Agents and Multimodal Output.md

-# Lesson 6: Hierarchical Agents and Multimodal Output
+# Hierarchical Agents and Multimodal Output

 This final lesson culminates the course by building a sophisticated, multi-agent system that produces multimodal output (text and audio).
 It introduces hierarchical agent design, structured data schemas with Pydantic, and text-to-speech (TTS) generation.